 Much more than partying and hedonism

 Every week thousands of young people congregated there to enjoy endless nights of partying, chaining one club after another.
-But what began as a meeting point for young people who went out to “party”, soon became something much bigger: inside and outside the Valencian clubs a movement was born that included electronic music, graphic design and fashion, among other disciplines.
+But what began as a meeting point for young people who went out to “party”, soon became something much bigger: inside and outside the Valencian clubs a movement that included electronic music, graphic design and fashion, among other disciplines, was born.

 La Ruta: modernidad, cultura y descontrol uncovers this countercultural movement, overthrowing all the myths about the “Ruta del Bakalao“.
 Partying and hedonism were combined in this period with moments of splendor in fields such as Valencian design or fashion and in an authentic musical revolution, always with a very disruptive, independent and alternative character.

-The so-called “Ruta Destroy” was the most mediatic expression of the Valencian movida and was so important that it is comparable to movements of those years that were born in much larger cities such as Manchester, Madrid, Berlin or Amsterdam.
+The so-called “Ruta Destroy” was the most mediatic expression of the Valencian “movida” and was so important that it is comparable to movements of those years that took place in much bigger cities like Manchester, Madrid, Berlin or Amsterdam.
 With it, the city of Valencia, normally on the fringes of the big cultural centers, was put in the spotlight for more than a decade.

 What we will be able to see in La Ruta: modernity, culture and uncontrollable